Need help dealing with violent or distressing online content? Learn more

 Social media age restrictions and your family

-From 10 December 2025, many social media platforms won’t be allowed to let Australians under 16 create or keep an account.
+As of 10 December 2025, many social media platforms are not allowed to let Australians under 16 have an account.
 The information on this page will help you understand why, and how you can help your under-16 through the change.

 You’ll find answers to frequently asked questions (FAQs), tools to help you work through it together, and links to helpful resources you can explore.